t00sh/tosh-codes/projects.md

 I contribute time to time to the [root-me](https://www.root-me.org) plateform by submiting new challenges or writes-up and I also contributed to some open-source projects.

-I am currently working on an upcomming project : I started the developement of a portable library for easly manipulate different executable formats (PE, ELF, Mach-O...) via a generic interface.
+I am currently working on an incomming project : I started the developement of a portable library for easly manipulate different executable formats (PE, ELF, Mach-O...) via a generic interface.